 - Send.
-Sends a message from a Siebel application when the Siebel application does not need a response.
-This is an asynchronous request method (with the exception of the EAI HTTP Transport, which expects a correct HTTP response), because the Siebel application does not need to wait for a response before continuing with the process. - Send and Receive (SendReceive).
-Sends a message from the Siebel application when the Siebel application needs to receive a response before continuing.
-This is a synchronous request and response method, because it requires a response before the Siebel application can continue.
+Sends a message from a Siebel application when the Siebel application does not require a response.
+This is an asynchronous request method (except for the EAI HTTP Transport, which expects a correct HTTP response), because the Siebel application does not wait for a response before continuing with the process. - Send and Receive (SendReceive).
+Sends a message from the Siebel application when the Siebel application requires a response before continuing.
+This is a synchronous request and response method, because it must receive a response before the Siebel application can continue.